Update Task: task.item.update

 Who can execute the method: any user

 This method updates the data for a task.
 The following fields are available for updating.
 When updating task data, business logic and permissions are taken into account.
-For example, the Assignee cannot rename the task — in such cases, an error will be generated.
+For example, a Participant cannot rename a task—an error will be generated in such cases.

-It is recommended to check if the action is allowed before updating the data (task.item.isactionallowed).
+It is recommended to check whether the action is allowed before updating the data (task.item.isactionallowed).

 Method Parameters